damienlancry/torcs-1.3.4/README.md

 make datainstall
 ```
 To benefit from the text mode when training your agents, you need to modify the configuration file located in
 /HOME/.torcs/config/raceman/quickrace.xml or $HOME/.torcs/config/raceman/practice.xml .
-You can easier directly edit it to modify it, or you can navigate in torcs GUI by launching
+You can directly edit it to modify it, or you can navigate in torcs GUI by launching
 ```
 torcs
 ```
 and then going through Race -> Quick Race -> Configure Race -> Accept
 There should be no drivers selected, and ten instances of scr_server in not selected.
-Select a driver, for example ''damned 1''.
+Select a driver, for example ''damned 1'' for testing as in the following section or ''scr_server 1''.

 ### Testing